Smoke221/Smoke221/README.md

 # Hey there, I'm Anil :smiley:
-Hello, my name is Anil Reddy, a passionate Full Stack Web Developer and a student of Masai School.
+Hello, my name is Anil Reddy, a passionate Full Stack Web Development student of Masai School.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.

 You can have a look at my projects that I have done in Masai Scool :school: .